YYinBurgh/YYinBurgh.github.io/_pages/teaching.md

 ## University of Vermont, Department of Computer Science

 ### Instructor and Course Designer
-#### CS228 Human-Computer Interaction (Fall 2021)
+-  **CS228 Human-Computer Interaction** (Fall 2021)

-**Course Description**:This course covers the foundational theories and methods in the interdisciplinary field of human-computer interaction (HCI).
+    - This course covers the foundational theories and methods in the interdisciplinary field of human-computer interaction (HCI).
 The course focuses on user-centered design and evaluation of user interfaces for interactive computing systems (e.g., tangible objects, the web, mobile devices, the Internet of Things).
 This course also introduces a wide range of topics in HCI research, such as social computing, ubiquitous computing, usable privacy and security, as well as ethics and fairness in computing.

 ## Drexel University, College of Computing & Informatics
 ### Instructor (2016-2017)